Incorporation benefits an association and its members. However, it also brings with it a number of responsibilities.

 Associations must lodge annual financial summaries in the approved form with Fair Trading within 1 month after the AGM and no later than 7 months after the end of the association’s financial year.

-More information on financial reporting requirements is available on the Financial reporting requirements page on the Fair Trading website.
+More information on financial reporting requirements is available on the Financial reporting requirements page.

 Refer to sections 42 to 49 of the Act.

 An association's full name (including the word 'Incorporated' or the abbreviation 'Inc') must appear in legible characters on any letter, statement, invoice, notice, publication including website, order for goods or services, or receipt in connection with its activities.